Skip to main content

 Dr. Millia BegumThe image is of Dr. Millia Begum—a Certified IFS therapist in Dubai is a trained trauma specialist with over 25 years of clinical experience in psychiatry and therapy.
 She trained in the UK’s NHS system and served the NHS in various senior roles.

-Dr. Millia is a Certified Internal Family Systems (IFS) Therapist, bringing a compassionate, parts-informed approach to her work with clients in Dubai.
+Dr Millia is a Certified Internal Family Systems (IFS) Therapist, bringing a compassionate, parts-informed approach to her work with clients in Dubai.